||Commercial Pilot Licence (CPL)|

 The Commercial Pilot Licence (CPL) is the licence you need to work as a pilot.
 Training for this licence includes basic training (similar to recreational and private licence training), plus more complex training to ensure that you are able to safely handle a broad range of situations.
 The CPL also includes additional theory knowledge and additional flying hours.

-Aviation licenses and qualifications received in Australia and New Zealand are considered among the highest standard in the world.
+Aviation licenses and qualifications received in Australia are considered among the highest standard in the world.
 Most relevant qualifications are transferable among ICAO member states and usually require only a local law exam and flight test.
 It is important, however, that you contact your local aviation authority before booking your training to ensure that you understand the procedures for converting your qualifications if relevant.
 We do not make any guarantees in relation to the cost and practicalities of licence conversion.

 This course is delivered over approximately 46 weeks of training in three phases as follows: